Joe Biden tangling with voters: A look at his most explosive moments

 BIDEN, ON VIDEO, LASHES OUT AT DETROIT WORKER IN PROFANITY-LACED GUN DISPUTE

 DID JOE BIDEN CALL AN IOWA VOTER 'FAT' DURING A HEATED EXCHANGE?
-TWITTER SURE THINGS SO
+TWITTER SURE THINKS SO

 Damn liar